 Advanced Hair Studio has been the subject of action by British advertising regulators for several ads featuring Shane Warne.
-In 2009, the regulator determined that the ads could be construed to imply laser therapy stopped or reversed hair loss, for which there was no hard evidence at the time*, and were therefore misleading.
-In 2007 it ruled that ads about the Advanced Hair & Scalp Fitness Program, which involves herbal tablets, thickening shampoos and a handheld laser device, must not imply it prevents or reverses hair loss, again due to a lack of evidence presented at the time.
+In 2009, the regulator determined that the ads could be construed to imply laser therapy stopped or reversed hair loss, for which there was no hard evidence at the time, and were therefore misleading.
+In 2007 it ruled that ads about the Advanced Hair & Scalp Fitness Program, which involved herbal tablets, thickening shampoos and a handheld laser device, must not imply it prevents or reverses hair loss, again due to a lack of evidence presented at the time.
 AHS claims since then there has been (peer-reviewed) evidence published demonstrating that its laser comb promotes hair growth*, and also that the Hair & Scalp Fitness Program includes minoxidil.

 In Australia, there have also been complaints about Advanced Hair Studio over the years.

 Based on these complaints and others, Consumer Affairs Victoria has advised consumers to remain sceptical about any promises made over hair loss treatments – if it sounds too good to be true, it probably is.

 - Use a qualified medical practitioner.

 - Get a second opinion.

 - Make sure any promises made about the effectiveness of the hair loss treatment and money-back guarantees are put in writing.

 - Read any contracts carefully and get advice, don’t sign anything until you’re certain you know what you’ve agreed to and how much you’ll pay overall.